tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # branches #

-floating commit pointers that move as you add commits
+floating pointers that move on commit

 <pre>
                         A---B